-Some of the best exercises you can do to also transcend mere man:
+Some of the best exercises you can do to achieve quad separation:

 You can do this exercise to warm up and as a burnout exercise at the end of your workout.
 For this exercise, you’ll need a leg extension machine.